2015–16 Santa Clara Broncos women's basketball team

-The 2015–16 Santa Clara Broncos women's basketball team will represent Santa Clara University in the 2015–16 college basketball season.
+The 2015–16 Santa Clara Broncos women's basketball team represented Santa Clara University in the 2015–16 college basketball season.
 The Broncos, led by second year head coach JR Payne.
-The Broncos were members of the West Coast Conference and play their home games at the Leavey Center.
+The Broncos were members of the West Coast Conference and played their home games at the Leavey Center.
 They finished the season 23–9, 13–5 in WCC play to finish in a tie for third place.
-They advanced to the semifinals of the WCC women's basketball tournament where they lost to BYU.
-They were invited to the Women's National Invitation Tournament where they lost to Fresno State in the first round.
+They advanced to the semifinals of the WCC women's basketball tournament, where they lost to BYU.
+They were invited to the Women's National Invitation Tournament, where they lost to Fresno State in the first round.

 On March 28, 2016, Payne has accepted the head coaching job a Colorado.
 She finished at Santa Clara with a 2 year record of 34–27.